fiquu/slseed-web-app/README.md

 1. Wait for it to finish (it may take a while)...
 1. Configure your SSM to `.env` values on `configs/ssm.env.js` (these are the SSM param names only).
 1. Run `npm run setup`, select `env` and select stage to set your `.env.{stage}` file.
+1. Run `npm run semantic:build` to build Fomantic UI files.
 1. Run `npm start`.

 That's it.
 Your App should be running wherever it says it's running.

+See the `"scripts"` section on the `package.json` for more commands.

 ## Deploying